Bioimages home (click on an image to enlarge)

 hardwood hammock

 (Left) Hammocks form where the limestone bedrock emerges above the water level of the everglades.
-If bypassed by fire for a long time, hardwoods like Swietinia mahagoni (mahognay) become established and form a jungle-like "island". (center left) Epiphytes in a large hammock. (center right) Epiphytes on mahogany in a large hammock. (right) Ficus aurea (Florida strangler fig) enveloping a host tree. (c) 2004 Maurice J. Kaurmann hires hires hires hires
+If bypassed by fire for a long time, hardwoods like Swietinia mahagoni (mahognay) become established and form a jungle-like "island". (center left) Epiphytes in a large hammock. (center right) Epiphytes on mahogany in a large hammock. (right) Ficus aurea (Florida strangler fig) enveloping a host tree. (c) 2004 Maurice J. Kaufmann hires hires hires hires

 cypress dome or "head"

 (left) Taxodium distichum (bald cypress) becomes established in depressions in the limestone bedrock.
 In the center where the depression and soil is deepest, the trees are the tallest and they become successively smaller toward the edge of the depression.
-This produces the "dome" shape. (right) Epiphytes on Taxodium distichum. (c) 2004 Maurice J. Kaurmann hires hires
+This produces the "dome" shape. (right) Epiphytes on Taxodium distichum. (c) 2004 Maurice J. Kaufmann hires hires

 coastal mangrove swamp

 As the ground rises out of the ocean, a series of trees occurs according to their tolerance for inundation. (left) Rhizophora mangle (American or red mangrove) is the most tolerant of submersion in salt water and grows in the mudflats where its roots are under water at low tide.
 Avicennia germinans (black mangrove) grows in the zone that is covered by high tides, but exposed at low tide.
-Laguncularia racemosa (white mangrove) grows above the tidal zone as does Conocarpus erectus (buttonwood) (right). (c) 2004 Maurice J. Kaurmann hires hires
+Laguncularia racemosa (white mangrove) grows above the tidal zone as does Conocarpus erectus (buttonwood) (right). (c) 2004 Maurice J. Kaufmann hires hires

 * Ricketts, T.H., E. Dinerstein, D.M.
 Olson, C.J.
 Loucks, et al. (1999) Terrestrial Ecoregions of North America: A Conservation Assessment.
 World Wildlife Fund - United States and Canada.
 Island Press, Washington, D.C. pp. 310-313.